samicemalone/tv/README.txt

       Sets CONFIG as the configuration file to use.
 For the default configuration file see the FILES section.

-   -c, --count
-      Counts the number of episodes from the EPISODES range given.

    -d, --daemon
-      This is a very experimental feature.
-Starts in daemon mode and listens on port 5678 for commands.
+      This is an experimental feature.
+Starts in daemon mode and listens on port 5768 for commands.

    -f FILE, --file FILE
       Plays FILE from the filesystem.
 Can be used with -q to enqueue instead of